Dax Shepard On His Daughter’s F-Bombs And Framing Kristen Bell For Murder

 Dax Tried To Frame Kristen Bell For Murder

-Kristen Bell and Dax Shepard do have a great relationship and love parenting their two daughters Lincoln Shepard and two-year-old Delta Bell Shepard together, but that doesn’t mean they don’t have their quarrels.
+Kristen Bell and Dax Shepard do have a great relationship and love parenting their two daughters, Lincoln Shepard and 2-year-old Delta Bell Shepard, together, but that doesn’t mean they don’t have their quarrels.
 People reports that Dax has set up Kristen, just in case one of their lover’s spats goes a little too far.
 While Bell wasn’t looking, Dax used her smartphone to search for some suspicious terms on Google.

 “My husband is a bit of a jokester and once searched on my phone, ‘How to get away with murdering my husband,'” Bell explained in a recent interview.
 “If he ends up dead, how much trouble do you think I’m in?”

 Keith Morrison, who hosted that earlier interview, informed Bell that things might not go her way in that event.
-He suggested to Kristen, who currently stars in the CBS sitcom, The Good Place, that she could be under suspicion just for thinking about murdering Dax.
+He suggested to Kristen, who currently stars in the NBC sitcom, The Good Place, that she could be under suspicion just for thinking about murdering Dax.
 He added that her phone might be searched and police might blame her for Shepard’s Google query.

 That topic of murder might soon be revisited.
 Dax recently purchased a new La-Z-Boy recliner for his home office, but it was a bad fit and Dax decided the next best thing was to set it up right in the center of the family room.
 Ever since Kristen and Dax have been fighting over the oddly placed piece of furniture.